mpaland/vic/readme.md

 - MIT license

 ## What is VIC NOT?
-vic is not meant to be a full bloated window manager, widgets, dialogs, theme rendering framework.
+VIC is not meant to be a full bloated window manager, widgets, dialogs, theme rendering framework.
 If you need an advanced windowed GUI, there are many other cool libraries around, like µC/GUI, StWin etc.

 ## To be done (and implemented)